Stage 1: Self-Discovery | Core Identity

 Narrative identity: the story you tell about yourself

-McAdams found that people who construct redemptive narratives (stories where suffering leads to growth, where setbacks become turning points) report higher well-being and greater generativity (the desire to contribute to the next generation).
+McAdams found that people who construct redemptive narratives (stories where suffering leads to growth or where setbacks become turning points) report higher well-being and greater generativity (the desire to contribute to the next generation).
 People whose narratives are contamination sequences (stories where good things go bad) report lower well-being and more stagnation.

 Self-concept clarity